coverclock/com-diag-hazer/README.md

            -I PIN      Take 1PPS from GPIO Input PIN (requires -D).
            -K          Write input to DEVICE sinK from datagram source.
            -L LOG      Write input to LOG file.
+           -M          Run in the background as a daeMon.
            -P          Process incoming data even if no report is being generated.
            -R          Print a Report on standard output.
            -S SOURCE   Use SOURCE file or named pipe for input.
            -U STRING   Like -W except expect UBX ACK or NAK response.
            -U ''       Exit when this empty UBX STRING is processed.
-           -V          Print release, Vintage, and revision on standard output.
+           -V          Log Version in the form of release, vintage, and revision.
            -W STRING   Collapse STRING, append checksum, Write to DEVICE.
            -W ''       Exit when this empty Write STRING is processed.
            -X          Enable message eXpiration test mode.